LCOGT/archive-ds9-uri/README.md

 1. Launch archive-ds9-uri
 2. Navigate to the preferences pane
 3. Under `Preferences->DS9->Executable`, click the folder to update the location of your DS9 executable.
 A finder window will open.
-4. Select `/Applications/SAOImageDS9.app/Contents/MacOS/ds9`.
+4. Type Command+Shift+g, a dialog will open allowing you to specify a path to the ds9 executable.
+Begin typing `/Applications/SAOImageDS9.app/Contents/MacOS/ds9`.
 (Note for different versions of DS9 this path may be slightly different)

 ### Linux